glesica/software-reliability/README.md

 mind that many topics will build on one another.
 This means that you really don't want to fall behind.
 If you miss a week, be sure to catch up.

+There are no dates assigned to topics because I'm not sure how quickly we will move through the material.

 ## Instruction

-Lectures will be delivered in-person, but they will also be livestreamed and recorded as an accomodation due to the Covid-19 pandemic.
-See Moodle for the Zoom link.
-Recordings will be posted here.
+Lectures will be delivered in-person.
+If you need accomodation due to the Covid-19 pandemic, please reach out as soon as possible.

-[Office hours](office-hours.html) will be held virtually in an on-demand fashion.
+Office hours will be held in an on-demand fashion, either in-person or virtually.
 Please use [Calendly](https://calendly.com/glesica) to schedule an office hours appointment.

 If you need help with an assignment, it is generally a good idea to include